For the Contemplative Artist

 MP: You never get what you imagine, of course.

 FB: No—very, very occasionally you get something slightly better.

 FB: That’s real luck.

-Balthus on the public reception of art
+Balthus on the public reception of art:

 “The trouble is,” he continued, “that people have become so much more interested in the artist’s ‘personality’ than in his work.
 What can it matter how Picasso eats?”

 Balthus is extremely wary of the publicity boom in modern art.
 He believes it can do nothing but harm to the artist and the meaning of art.
 And especially dangerous, he feels, is the belief that art is for everyone.
 “It is part of the modern sickness that craves a report on everything that is happening, irrespective of its importance.
-Why, for instance, do tens of thousands of people crown into art exhibitions?
+Why, for instance, do tens of thousands of people crowd into art exhibitions?
 One would think they were trying to fill some kind of terrible inner emptiness.”